holochain/holochain-rust/doc/holochain_101/src/first_steps.md

 // -- SNIP-- //
 ```

-The `validation_package` field is a function that defines what data should be passed to the `validation` function (and field) through the `ctx` argument.
+The `validation_package` field is a function that defines what data should be passed to the `validation` function (and field) through the `validation_data` argument.
 In this case we use a predefined function to only include the entry itself, but it is also possible to pass chain headers, chain entries or the full local chain.
 The `validation` field is a function that performs custom validation for the entry.
 In both our cases we are just returning `Ok(())`.

-Take note also of the `links` field.
-As we will see later links are the main way to encode relational data in Holochain.
-The `links` section of the entry macro defines what other types of entries are allowed to link to and from this type.
-This also includes a validation function for fine grain control over linking.
+Take note also of the `links` field of the first `entry!` macro.
+As we will see later, links are the main way to encode relational data in Holochain.
+The optional `links` field defines what other types of entries are allowed to link to and from the entry type of the field.
+This also includes a validation function for fine-grained control over linking.

 ## Adding Functions
 Finally we need a way to interact with the hApp.
 We will define the following functions: `create_list`, `add_item` and `get_list`. `get_list` will retrieve a list and all the items linked to each list.

 For each of these functions we must define a handler, which is a Rust function that will be executed when the conductor calls the function.
-(For more on conductors, read Nico's recent post <!--TODO: link-->.)
-It is best practice for functions to always return a `ZomeApiResult<T>`, where `T` is the type the function should return if it runs without error.
-This is an extension of the Rust Result type and allows zome functions to abort early on errors using the `?` operator.
+Note that [conductors will be covered later](conductors.md).
+It is best practice for functions to always return a [`ZomeApiResult<T>`](https://developer.holochain.org/api/latest/hdk/error/type.ZomeApiResult.html), where `T` is a generic type, and a placeholder for what the function should return if it runs without error.
+This is an extension of the Rust [`Result`](https://doc.rust-lang.org/nightly/core/result/index.html) type and allows zome functions to abort early on errors using the `?` operator.
 At the moment the handler function names cannot be the same as the function itself so we will prefix them with `handle_`.
-This will be fixed in an upcoming release.
+This will be fixed in an upcoming release and there's a tracking issue [here](https://github.com/holochain/holochain-rust/issues/1543).
 The handler for `create_list` could be written as:

 ```rust
 fn handle_create_list(list: List) -> ZomeApiResult<Address> {